 To be eligible for hospice care, you must have:

 - A diagnosis of a life-limiting illness with a life expectancy of six months or less.
 The six-month time period is simply a guideline for physicians.
 Hospices will provide care after six months if the patient continues to meet hospice eligibility criteria.

 - A desire for comfort care rather than curative care.

 - Two physicians who assess and certify the appropriateness of hospice care for each patient.
 This is typically the patient’s physician and the hospice medical director.

 Hospice services may include:

 - Medication for symptom control and pain relief

 - Dietary counseling

 - Hospice aide support

 Knowing all of your options for hospice care and support during a life-limiting illness will help you make the best choices to meet your goals.
 We offer an abundance of information with no commitment or obligation.
-Simply call Community Hospice of Texas at (800) 226-0373 or Providence Hospice at (800) 625-9328 for more information.
+Simply call Community Healthcare of Texas in the Dallas/Fort Worth area at (800) 958-4942 or in the Waco area at (800) 625-9328 for more information.